El Coyote (character): Comics and radio

-El Coyote had a comic series adaptation in Spain, Cliper comics, – 113 in the first series by Jose Mallorquí and Francisco Batet, with lots of adventures from 1947 up into 1953, and 2a Epoca in 1954–1955 – with a late revival 1983 on Comics Forum, and even later Batet's originals on Agualarga hard-bound.
-There was also a long-running Spanish radio series on SER with many episodes, featuring Vicente Mullor.
-Cliper also published four calendars (1946 and three more years), and 490 Coyote picture cards in 1946.
+El Coyote had a comic series adaptation in Spain, Cliper comics – 189 volumes plus (or including) at least six Almanacs and one special issue, all written by Jose Mallorquí (with illustrations by Francisco Batet in the first 113 or 128 (those 113 also issued in a glued hardbound series of four volumes) from 1947 up into 1953, and the last issues in 1954-1955 (by 1953 Batet had moved to France) – plus a late revival 1983 on Comics Forum, (24 nice volumes, plus 8 bound albums) and even later Batet's originals on Agualarga hardbound.
+There was also a long-running Spanish radio series on SER with around 100 episodes, featuring Vicente Mullor.
+Cliper published the first four calendars (1946-1949) plus more; 490 picture cards, plus 234 collectable character stickers with an album in 1946.
+Later even postage stamps were issued.